rafaelsampaio/ao-demo/README.md

 gcloud compute regions list
 ```

-Choose your zone using the command, replacing *YOUR_REGION* with the chosen region:
+Choose your zone using the command, replace *YOUR_REGION* by the chosen region:

 ```bash
 gcloud compute zones list | grep YOUR_REGION